Harini-Balaji11/California-housing-dataset-EDA-and-Model-comparison/README.md

 The California Housing dataset is loaded via `sklearn.datasets.fetch_california_housing`.
 No external download is needed.
 Target is `MedHouseVal`; features include `MedInc`, `HouseAge`, `AveRooms`, `AveBedrms`, `Population`, `AveOccup`, `Latitude`, and `Longitude`.

 ### Reproducing results
 All results can be reproduced by running the scripts and/or opening `notebooks/01_eda_california_housing.ipynb`.
-To create a shareable report, use `make report` which converts the notebook to HTML via `nbconvert`.
+The CI workflow also validates scripts run on push.

 ### Requirements
 See `requirements.txt` for pinned packages.
 Key libraries: